swiftlang/swift/docs/SIL/DebugBasicBlocks.md

 ## Overview

-A **debug basic block** is a standalone `SILBasicBlock` attached to a `debug_value` instruction via the `transform` keyword.
+A **debug reconstruction block** (or Debug BB) is a standalone `SILBasicBlock` attached to a `debug_value` instruction via the `transform` keyword.
 It contains SIL instructions that describe how to reconstruct a source variable's value from the SSA values that are still alive at that program point.
 These instructions are not part of the normal program, and are invisible to the optimizer, they are only used to produce DWARF debug info.

 ## Structure